Understanding the Nursing Shortage and Where it Will Be in the Next Few Years

 The shortage is and will continue to influence wait times for patients, which leads to worse outcomes overall.
 It will also make the profession of nursing more grueling, although it should give nurses more leverage in terms of compensation.

-At the end of the day, shortages in medicine affect everyone, though some will suffer more than others.
+At the end of the day, nursing shortages in medicine affect everyone, though some will suffer more than others.
 As we look at this problem, it’s important to think of strategies that will help us now and help to stabilize the industry in the long term.
 To make meaningful progress, it will be important to treat the problem itself, not just the symptoms.